 (This Worship Help aligns with the lectionary readings from Christian Worship 1993 and Christian Worship: Supplement.)

 God’s Word for This Week

-One timeless truth that we review Sunday after Sunday is this: God, in his boundless grace and mercy, has forgiven me, a poor, miserable sinner.
+One timeless truth we review Sunday after Sunday is this: God, in his boundless grace and mercy, has forgiven me, a poor, miserable sinner.
 One of the special blessings of having Christian friends is that they, too, forgive.
-Today, in his Word, God speaks to us about the correlation between being forgiven and being forgiving.
+Today, in his Word, God speaks to us about the correlation between being forgiven and forgiving.